Application Process for Retail Intermediaries

 Individual Questionnaires:

-Once an application is submitted and the applicant has been provided with login details for the ONR, the applicant will need to ensure that all relevant individuals proposed to hold a PCF role (typically board members, senior management, key function holders) complete Fitness and Probity IQs - more information and guidance material on completing the IQ can be found here.
-IQs must be submitted electronically via the ONR by all relevant individuals.
+Once an application is submitted and the applicant has registered as a user on the Central Bank Portal, the applicant will need to ensure that all relevant individuals proposed to hold a PCF role (typically board members, senior management, key function holders) complete Fitness and Probity IQs.
+IQs must be submitted electronically via the Central Bank Portal by all relevant individuals.

 It is the firm’s responsibility to ensure that it identifies all proposed PCFs prior to submitting an application for authorisation as a retail intermediary.
 Incorrect or incomplete identification of proposed PCFs may lead to a delay in progressing an application and/or may result in an application being moved back to the pre-assessment stage of the application process.